JerBouma/FinanceDatabase/README.md

 | 2025-04-03 |  52.32 |  53.22 | 52.18 |   52.42 |       52.42 |   567242 |           0 |  -0.0165 |       0.0175 |         -0.057  |              0.0206 |              4.2274 |
 | 2025-04-04 |  52    |  52.5  | 49.45 |   50.4  |       50.4  |   485024 |           0 |  -0.0385 |       0.0175 |         -0.0775 |              0.0206 |              4.0645 |

-And now let's make it more advanced by automatically calculating 60+ financial ratios for each. **This is just a small snippet of what is available within the Finance Toolkit, see for more information the GitHub page of the Finance Toolkit [here](https://github.com/JerBouma/FinanceToolkit) or the example Notebook [here](https://www.jeroenbouma.com/projects/financetoolkit/getting-started).**
+Now let's make it more advanced by automatically calculating 60+ financial ratios for each company. **This is just a small snippet of what is available within the Finance Toolkit; see the GitHub page of the Finance Toolkit [here](https://github.com/JerBouma/FinanceToolkit) or the example Notebook [here](https://www.jeroenbouma.com/projects/financetoolkit/getting-started) for more information.**

 ```python
 toolkit.ratios.collect_all_ratios()